facelessuser/soupsieve/docs/src/markdown/selectors.md

 `:root`                         | `#!css :root`                       | Selects the root element.
 In HTML, this is usually the `#!html <html>` element.
 `:scope`                        | `#!css :scope div`                  | Selects all `#!html <div>` elements under the current scope element. `:scope` is the element under match or select.
 In the case where a document (`BeautifulSoup` object, not a `Tag` object) is under select or match, `:scope` equals `:root`.

+!!! warning "Expensive Selectors"
+    Some selectors are more expensive to use than others.
+For instance, `:has()` can be a bit more expensive as `:has(a)` will search all children of every element to find if the element contains an `#!html <a>` element.

+    While an effort is made to prioritize evaluation of less expensive selectors first in the hopes to invalidate the search early on and avoid evaluating expensive selectors unless needed, you should still try to be as specific as possible to limit how often expensive selectors are evaluated.
+For instance, using `p.special:has(a)` will limit evaluating `:has()` to only `#!html <p>` elements that contain the `special` class.

-!!! warning "Experimental Selectors"
+!!! warning "CSS4 Selectors"

     In general, CSS4 specific features and selectors are not finalized in the official CSS4 specification, and may change in the future.
 While some are most likely quite stable, some may be less certain.

-    Some implementations are based from our interpretation of the specification.
+    Some implementations are based off our interpretation of the specification.
 It is possible our interpretation is incorrect.
-This is more likely with selectors that currently have no reference implementations in browsers such as `:has()` and `of S` support in `:nth-child(an+b [of S]?)`.
+This is more likely with selectors that currently have no reference implementations in browsers, such as `:has()` and `of S` support in `:nth-child(an+b [of S]?)`.
 If any issues are discovered please report the issue with details and examples so we can get them right.

+    If at anytime CSS4 drops a selector from the current draft, it will most likely also be removed here, except in the rare case that the selector is found to be far too useful despite being rejected.

 !!! danger "Not Implemented"
     Pseudo elements are not supported as they do not represent real elements.

-    At-rules (`@page`) are not supported.
+    At-rules (`@page`, etc.) are not supported.

 ### HTML Only Selectors